The Exoplanet Edge: Planets Don't Induce Observable TTVs with a Dominant TTV Period Faster than Half their Orbital Period: Aliasing of Characteristic Planet-Planet TTV Periods

 \begin{enumerate} \item \textbf{The Nyquist Floor}: The Nyquist-Shannon theory states that the sampling rate must be at least twice the highest frequency present in the signal \citep{Nyquist1928, Shannon1949}.
 The Nyquist frequency is defined as half of the sampling rate and represents the maximum observable frequency.
 For exoplanet transits, the minimum sampling rate is equal to the reciprocal of the orbital period of the transiting planet (1/P) if there are no missing transits in the data.
 Therefore, the Nyquist frequency for TTVs is equal to $\frac{1}{2P}$ -- or said differently, the minimum observable TTV period is equal to twice the orbital period of the transiting planet.
 There thus exists a ``Nyquist floor'' for TTVs, equal to twice the orbital period, below which the true TTV period won't be recovered, and instead an alias of the TTV period will be observed.

 \item \textbf{The Exomoon Corridor}: Any stable moon will be inside its planet's Hill sphere -- the region of space over which the gravity of the planet dominates.
 A moon in the Hill sphere will inherently have an orbital period much shorter than that of the planet around the host star.
 Moons induce TTVs with a period equal to the moon's orbital period (and its harmonics).
 Therefore, any moon induced TTV will have a TTV period below the Nyquist floor, and thus any moon induced TTV will be observed at an aliased period.
 It was shown in \citet{Kipping2021} that ``50\% of all exomoons are expected to induce TTVs with a period between 2 to 4 cycles.''
 Here a cycle is the period of the transiting exoplanet.
-If exomoons exist, which we have no reason to expect that they do not, then one would expect the population of moons to frequently produce fast (but likely low amplitude) TTV signals on their parent planet.
+Thus, one should expect that any population of exomoons to frequently produce fast TTV signals on their parent planet.
 This regime of TTV period space where an excess of moon induced TTVs is expected has thus been called the ``exomoon corridor.'' \end{enumerate}

 Due to the Nyquist floor, if the super-period or the synodic period is less than $2P_\mathrm{trans}$, only an aliased TTV period will be observable.
 In order to determine the observable aliased period, we follow the same derivation as presented in \citet{McClellan1998}, and then adopted in \citet{Dawson2010} and subsequently in \citet{Kipping2021}.
 We find that the observed aliased TTV frequency peaks, $\nu$, in terms of the non-aliased physical TTV period, $P_\mathrm{TTV}$, and the period of the transiting exoplanet, $P_\textrm{trans}$, occur at